eriktate/go-localstack/README.md

 	// you can generate an AWS config directly from the localstack Instance s3client := s3.New(instance.Config())

-	// do your integration tets with the s3 client down here }
+	// do your integration tests with the s3 client down here }
 ```